-Stellar Cyber uses tokens to authorize and configure the installation of a sensor to be used with a SaaS DP.
+Some Stellar Cyber deployments use tokens to authorize and configure the installation of a sensor.
 Tokens point the installed sensor to the correct DP, assign the specified tenant, and authorize the sensor installation.

 Use the following procedure to obtain a token in the Stellar Cyber GUI: